 22. Singing Rhymes Together

 Your little ones will love listening to you sing rhymes to them!
-Soon they’ll be singing on their own!
+Soon they’ll be singing on their own and don’t forget that sing alongs are great times for dance parties!
 Check out different nursery rhymes via Rainy Day Mum

 23. Hide and Seek Activity